 How to Treat Them

-Use a leave-on exfoliant like Dermalogica Clear Start Flashfoliant that contains Cyclical Acid.
+Use a leave-on exfoliant like Dermalogica Clear Start Breakout Clearing Liquid Peel that contains a blend of 10% AHAs and 2% BHAs.
 Or get a professional to lance it (see a dermatologist).

 PAPAULES